xenify-io/litepaper/Litepaper.md

 <br>

-At Xenify, our mission is to revolutionize the DeFi landscape by tackling the challenges and limitations that have held back mainstream adoption of decentralized finance.
+At Xenify, our mission is to tackle the challenges and limitations that have held back mainstream adoption of decentralized finance.
 With a primary focus on simplifying token movement across 32 chains, we strive to deliver a thrilling, seamless user experience.

 As an innovative cross-chain swap aggregator, we are wholeheartedly committed to developing an effortless, secure, and equitable platform for swapping and staking tokens across a diverse range of EVM networks.
 We pledge to continuously innovate and optimize Xenify's features, dynamically adapting to the ever-evolving needs of the Xenian community while attracting a broader user base.

 By championing cross-chain capabilities and interoperability, we set our sights on supporting an extensive array of EVM networks, fostering robust connections within the DeFi ecosystem.
 Utilizing cutting-edge liquidity aggregation and cross-chain functionality, we enable seamless interactions between different chains, unlocking the immense potential of DeFi.

 Xenify is dedicated to cultivating community-driven growth and collaboration within the XEN ecosystem.
 Our passion lies in empowering our users to actively participate in the development and expansion of the protocol.
-Our mission is to establish a thriving, global community of users and enthusiasts, united by a shared vision of making decentralized finance more accessible, inclusive, and exhilarating.
+We are dedicated to establishing a vibrant, global community of users and enthusiasts who share a common goal of making DeFi more accessible, inclusive, and thrilling.

 <br>